DavidMS51/whaley_clock/README.md

 P0 & P1 taken low will display seconds
 P3 taken high will display scrolling time

-All microbit work from the same code, and you have have as many as you want running at the same time but keep it to one master !
+All micro:bits work from the same code, and you have have as many as you want running at the same time but keep it to one master !
-It can take up to a minute for all the microbit to sort themsleves out from startup
+It can take up to a minute for all the micro:bits to sort themsleves out from startup

 ** updateing RTC time - have not written that code yet ** Currently you have to do it manually by enabling the set_time call in